All Episodes

 It's a delight to have you with us.

-America's anchorman, America's truth detector, America's Doctor of Democracy, and one harmless lovable little fuzzball.
+America's Anchorman, America's Truth Detector, America's Doctor of Democracy, and one harmless, lovable little fuzzball.

 This, the program that meets and surpasses all audience expectations on a daily basis.

-The phone number, if you'd like to be on the program is 800-282-2882.
+The phone number, if you'd like to be on the program, is 800-282-2882.

-The email address is rush at EIBNet.com.
+The email address is rush at EIBnet.com.

 A little programming note.

-I I'm overwhelmed by all the response that the highly acclaimed monologue I delivered uh spontaneously and on the spot on Monday after the call from the liberal in San Diego about how the war was unjust because the sons and daughters of uh Washington politicians and President Bush are not there.
+I'm overwhelmed by all the response that the highly acclaimed monologue I delivered spontaneously and on the spot on Monday after the call from the liberal in San Diego about how the war was unjust because the sons and daughters of Washington politicians and President Bush are not there.

-Um we have posted that monologue, uh, the transcript, the audio, and the ditto cam video on the free side at rushlimbaug.com, and I I have never gotten such reaction, such response uh to anything that I've it's hard for me to remember.
+We have posted that monologue, the transcript, the audio, and the Ditto Cam video on the free side at rushlimbaugh.com.

-I mean it's it's stunning, folks, and I I cannot I cannot thank you enough.
+I cannot thank you enough.

-The the thing that's intriguing about it is that I have spoken on countless previous occasions about the people who make this country work.
+The thing that's intriguing about it is that I have spoken on countless previous occasions about the people who make this country work.

-Uh this time, however, it seemed to resonate, and uh for whatever reason.
+This time, however, it seemed to resonate.

-It makes me glad.
+And for whatever reason, it makes me glad.

 That makes me happy.